aheuillet/Vicon-ROS2/README.md

 You will also need to install wxWidgets in order to build the GUI :

-`sudo apt install wx-common wx-headers libwxgtk3.0-dev libwxgtk-media3.0-dev libwxgtk3.0-gtk3-dev libcanberra-gtk-module libcanberra-gtk3-module`
+`sudo apt install wx-common wx3.0-headers libwxgtk3.0-dev libwxgtk-media3.0-dev libwxgtk3.0-gtk3-dev libcanberra-gtk-module libcanberra-gtk3-module`

 And :